ayulearn/my-first-commit/README.md

 ## STEPS

-for window this steps are also valid (use git bash)
+This steps are also valid for window machine (use git bash)
 ---
 ### 1. First of all check `git status` weather git is initialise in folder or not